janahmedprg/Senior-Design-CapitalOne/README.md

 Request failed with status code: 403
 ```

-When we allow traffic for the `CategoryHttpLibrary` we will get the following
+When I allow traffic for the `CategoryHttpLibrary` I will get the following
 output:
 ```
 95